VeriBlock/pop-phl/build_msvc/README.md

 - An optional step is to adjust the settings in the build_msvc directory and the common.init.vcxproj file.
 This project file contains settings that are common to all projects such as the runtime library version and target Windows SDK version.
 The Qt directories can also be set.

-- To build from the command line with the Visual Studio 2017 toolchain use:
+- Build with Visual Studio 2017 or msbuild.

 ```
 msbuild /m placeh.sln /p:Platform=x64 /p:Configuration=Release /p:PlatformToolset=v141 /t:build
 ```

-- To build from the command line with the Visual Studio 2019 toolchain use:
+- Build with Visual Studio 2019 or msbuild.

 ```
 msbuild /m placeh.sln /p:Platform=x64 /p:Configuration=Release /t:build
 ```

-- Alternatively open the `build_msvc\placeh.sln` file in Visual Studio.

 AppVeyor
 ---------------------
 The .appveyor.yml in the root directory is suitable to perform builds on [AppVeyor](https://www.appveyor.com/) Continuous Integration servers.
-The simplest way to perform an AppVeyor build is to fork Placeholders Core and then configure a new AppVeyor Project pointing to the forked repository.
+The simplest way to perform an AppVeyor build is to fork Bitcoin Core and then configure a new AppVeyor Project pointing to the forked repository.

-For safety reasons the Placeholders Core .appveyor.yml file has the artifact options disabled.
+For safety reasons the Bitcoin Core .appveyor.yml file has the artifact options disabled.
 The build will be performed but no executable files will be available.
 To enable artifacts on a forked repository uncomment the lines shown below:

 ```
     #- 7z a placeh-%APPVEYOR_BUILD_VERSION%.zip %APPVEYOR_BUILD_FOLDER%\build_msvc\%platform%\%configuration%\*.exe